Covid-19 pandemic: Assam logs 3,274 fresh cases, four more fatalities

 Assam on Wednesday reported 3,274 fresh COVID-19 cases, 437 more than the previous day, with the tally rising to 6,35,050, a National Health Mission (NHM) bulletin said.

-Kamrup Metropolitan, which comprises Guwahati city, logged 1,138 new cases, up from 870 on Tuesday.
+Kamrup Metropolitan, which comprises Guwahati city, logged 1,138 new cases, up from 870 on Tuesday, while 287 fresh infections were registered in Cachar and 172 each in Jorhat and Kamrup (Rural).

-The death toll rose to 6,189 as four more persons succumbed to the disease, the bulletin said.
+The death toll rose to 6,189 as four more persons - two from Dibrugarh and one each from Cachar and Sonitpur - succumbed to the disease, the bulletin said.

+Altogether, 1,347 COVID-positive patients have so far died due to other reasons, it said.

 At least 731 people were cured of the disease during the day, taking the total number of recoveries to 6,15,722.

-The fresh cases were detected from 49,915 sample tests conducted during the day, with the daily positivity rate increasing to 6.56 per cent from 5.69 per cent the previous day, the bulletin added.
+The fresh cases were detected from 49,915 sample tests conducted during the day, with the daily positivity rate increasing to 6.56 per cent from 5.69 per cent the previous day, the bulletin said.

+The NHM said over 3.96 crore doses of COVID vaccines have been administered in the state so far.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)